mackenly/counterscale-managed-component/README.md

 [![PRs welcome!](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](./CONTRIBUTING.md)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

+> [!IMPORTANT]
+> This branch is being refactored to incorporate changes I made to MC packaging tool which will make packaing for this project more seamless eliminating the weird `worker` directory.
+This will also allow for easier testing and development.

 ## 📖 Documentation
 - How to deploy a custom Zaraz Managed Component: [Custom MC docs](https://developers.cloudflare.com/zaraz/advanced/load-custom-managed-component/#docs-content)
 - The managed component assumes you have deployed [counterscale](https://github.com/benvinegar/counterscale) on the same Cloudflare Account as your MC and have left the default worker name as `counterscale`.
 There are no plans to support other worker names or external deployments at this time.